-Once the application is transferred to it,the Examining Division assumes responsibility for the application, it also becomes responsible for formal matters.and It should pay particular attention to the more technical requirements of Rule 46 and Rule 49, including in particular the above-mentioned requirements under Rule 46(2)(i) and Rule 46(2)(j) and Rule 49(9) and those laid down in Rule 49(10) and Rule 49(11).
+Once the Examining Division assumes responsibility for the application, it also becomes responsible for formal matters.
+It should pay particular attention to the more technical requirements of Rule 46 and Rule 49, including in particular the above-mentioned requirements under Rule 46(2)(i) and Rule 46(2)(j) and Rule 49(9) and those laid down in Rule 49(10) and Rule 49(11).

-If the requirements of Rules 46 and Rule 49 are not met, the applicant is invited to remedy this deficiency within a two-month period (Rule 58 and Rule 50(1)).
+If the requirements of Rules 46 and Rule 49 are not met, the applicant is invited to remedy this deficiency within a non-extendable two-month period (Rule 58 and Rule 50(1)).
 If this deficiency is not remedied in due time, the application is refused (Art.
 90(5)).
-In examination proceedings this task is carried out by the formalities officer on behalf of the Examining Division (see Article 1, item 1, of the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, F.2, and the further amendments in the Decisions of the President dated 11 May 2010, OJ EPO 201012 December 2013, OJ EPO 2014, A6).
+In examination proceedings this task is carried out by the formalities officer on behalf of the Examining Division (see the Decision of the President of the EPO dated 12 December 2013, OJ EPO 2014, A6).

-In the event of deficiencies under Rule 30, the Receiving Section must invite the applicant to remedy them within a two-month period.
-If this deficiency is not remedied in due time, the application is refused by the Receiving Section under Rule 30(3) (see Decision of the President of the EPO dated 28 April 2011, OJ EPO 2011, 372 and the Notice from the EPO dated28 April 2011, OJ EPO 2011, 376 18 October 2013, OJ EPO 2013, 542; see also A‑IV, 5).
+In the event of deficiencies under Rule 30, the Receiving Section must invite the applicant to remedy them within a non-extendable two-month period.
+If this deficiency is not remedied in due time, the application is refused by the Receiving Section under Rule 30(3) (see Decision of the President of the EPO dated 28 April 2011, OJ EPO 2011, 372 and the Notice from the EPO dated 18 October 2013, OJ EPO 2013, 542; see also A‑IV, 5).

 The particular requirements for drawings are dealt with in A‑IX.